This page is for researchers looking for ways to improve recruitment into a study or to see if a study idea is feasible.

-If you do not have an NHS employment contract, your employer / institution will need to sign a ‘Data Processing Agreement’ with ourselves.
-The Join Dementia Research office will contact you to discuss this, however please note this can cause a minor delay.
+If you do not have an NHS employment contract, your employer/institution will need to sign a ‘Data Sharing Agreement’ with ourselves.
+The Join Dementia Research office will contact you to discuss this, however, please note this can cause a minor delay.

 Yes.
 Access to Join Dementia Research is strictly controlled, and limited to approved researchers.
 As part of your training we will validate your identity, explain the rules and procedures and provide you with access to all appropriate usage policies.
 You will be expected to follow these policies at all times.